bahamausa/mining-supply-chain-inventory-risk-sql/README.md

 ### Result Insight
 The results highlight products that may run out of stock before new inventory can arrive.
 These items require urgent replenishment planning, supplier acceleration, or increased safety stock levels to prevent supply chain disruptions.

+## Recommendations
+Based on the analysis, the following actions are recommended:

+1. **Prioritize urgent replenishment**
+   - Focus first on items with the largest shortage amounts and lowest days until stockout.

+2. **Increase safety stock for critical materials**
+   - Items where supplier lead time exceeds expected days until stockout should carry additional buffer stock.

+3. **Review reorder point logic**
+   - Reassess reorder thresholds for categories with frequent risk exposure to ensure they reflect actual demand patterns.

+4. **Monitor high-risk categories more closely**
+   - Categories with a high concentration of at-risk items may require tighter planning and more frequent review.

+5. **Engage suppliers on lead-time performance**
+   - For items with persistent risk gaps, supplier lead times should be reviewed to reduce replenishment delays.

 ## Sample Stakeholder Update

 **Subject:** Inventory Risk Analysis Summary